Xinglab/scMOCHA/README.md

 #### 3.3.3 Cell level heteroplasmy
 This section contains variant calling results at both the cluster and single-cell levels, distinguishable by the file names that start with either "cell" or "cluster".
-Main output files include: (1) cluster_af_heatmap.pdf and cluster_cell_af_heatmap.pdf: Display heatmaps of allele frequency at both the cluster and single-cell levels.
-(2) cluster_depth_heatmap.pdf and cluster_cell_depth_heatmap.pdf: Show heatmaps of sequencing depth at the cluster and single-cell levels.
-(3) cell_variant_annotation.xlsx and cell_variant_annotation.tsv: Provide detailed information for each variant identified by the pipeline at the single cell level
+Main output files include:
+**(1) cluster_af_heatmap.pdf and cluster_cell_af_heatmap.pdf:** display heatmaps of allele frequency at both the cluster and single-cell levels.
+ **(2) cluster_depth_heatmap.pdf and cluster_cell_depth_heatmap.pdf:** show heatmaps of sequencing depth at the cluster and single-cell levels.
+**(3) cell_variant_annotation.xlsx and cell_variant_annotation.tsv**: provide detailed information for each variant identified by the pipeline at the single cell level

 ![](img/Heteroplasmy.png)